-Achieve 14C grades or higher (or equivalents) in Year 11 and Year 12 units, including at least six C grades (or equivalents) in Year 12 units.
+Students must achieve 14C grades or higher (or equivalents) in Year 11 and Year 12 units, including at least six C grades (or equivalents) in Year 12 units.

 There will be provision for students to gain unit equivalence through VET qualifications accruing over Year 11 and 12.
 VET courses contribute in the same manner as a C grade.
-For a Certificate II - 4 unit equivalents, for a Certificate III - 6 unit equivalents, for an endorsed program - 4 unit equivalents.
+For a Certificate II - 4 unit equivalents, for a Certificate II - 4